 Frequently Asked Questions

 Can we meet you? - Maybe.
 If you are in Bangalore we could probably meet easily.
-For other places it would be nice if you can arrange a private jet or a helicopter .
+For other places it would be nice if you can arrange a private jet or a helicopter.

-Do we need to pay for coaching? - Occasionally, some readers ask why my articles are free and some even enquire if they can pay for using them for personal or commercial use.
+Why are your articles free? - Occasionally, some readers ask why my articles are free and some even enquire if they can pay for using them for personal or commercial use.
 Well, the answer is I am happy to share them free without any strings attached as they are not rocket science anyway.
 Besides, one should never have any desire for mere paper money and must always be prepared to lead a life of virtuous poverty.

 However, if you are a giving kind then I am an accepting kind.
 So if you have any excess wealth stashed away in Swiss bank accounts, spare jewels, precious gems, Spanish gold bars, priceless paintings, rare dinosaur bones, asteroid pieces, unused Rolls-Royces, private jets, luxury ships, or even an exotic island or kingdom somewhere, feel free to donate them to me along with all applicable taxes.
-Such humble gifts can sometimes nudge me to scribble more such mild and wild articles and books that could be of use to someone, somewhere on our lonely planet.
+Such humble gifts can nudge me to scribble more mild and wild articles and books that could be of use to someone, somewhere on our lonely planet.

 Where do you get your ideas? - They keep coming from everyone, everywhere and everything.
 But very few ideas have the potential to expand into an entire book.